 Textbooks and supplies are available at the University Bookstore.
-This modern and well-equipped bookstore is centrally located on the UNB campus.
-Business hours are 8:30 a.m.-4:00 p.m., Monday to Friday, and Saturday from 9:00 a.m. to 4:00 p.m.
+This modern and well-equipped bookstore is centrally located in the Student Union Building.
+Business hours are Monday to Friday, 9:00 a.m. to 4:00 p.m.

-UNB Campus: 29 Dineen Dr., Fredericton, NB
+UNB Campus: 21 Pacey Drive, Fredericton, NB

-Email: bookstore@unb.ca
+Email: unb@bkstr.com